hamid-cherif/PRODIGY_CS_1/README.md

 # Password Strength Checker

-This project is developed as part of an internship with Prodigy Infotech to create a Python-based password strength checker.
+This project is developed as part of an internship with Prodigy Infotech, the Python-based password strength checker tool.
 The tool evaluates passwords against multiple criteria and assigns a strength rating to promote secure password practices.

 ## Overview